Developer Guide

 #end

-The GUID of the target application is entered as the first parameter, the GUID of the target page as the second.
-The key "access" is entered as the third parameter.
-The parameters should be specifically entered into the call.
-The transfer in the form of request values makes the verification more dynamic but makes you more susceptible to attack.
-If access to a data group is to be checked in Velocity (before a database access is carried out), the following construct can be placed around the actual function:
+The GUID of the target application is specified as the first parameter, and the GUID of the target page as the second parameter.
+The "access" key is entered as the third parameter.
+The parameters should be hard-coded into the call.
+Passing data as request parameters makes the validation dynamic—but also makes it vulnerable again.
+If you want to validate access to a data group in Velocity (before performing a database operation), you can wrap the actual function with the following construct:

 #if($AccessController.hasDatagroupPermission($ProcessingContext,"APP_GUID", "DATAGROUP_GUID", "read"))